cschpc/elmfire-on-KNL/Reports/Optimization.md

 ## Results
 <!-- original vs improved code -->

-Testing the original MPI only code with the small test case, and the ninja developer platform, we see that we can reduce the mmory usage by lowering the number of MPI ranks but at a significiant reduction in the overall performance of the simulation.
+Testing the original MPI only code with the small test case, and the ninja developer platform, we see that we can reduce the memory usage by lowering the number of MPI ranks but at a large reduction in the overall performance of the simulation.
 The time measured is for the fourth time step and the memory usage is the maximum memory usage as reported by Elmfires internal reporting.

 | MPI Ranks | Original   | Original memory |
 |:---------:|------------|-----------------|